10 Actions You Might Not Realise Will Invalidate Your Home Insurance

 5. Exaggerating your home contents

-6. Locking the windows and doors
+6. Forgetting your windows and doors

 Taking your own precautions to keep your home safe from break-ins is not only important for your home and family, but also for your home insurance policy.
 Make sure any doors, windows and locks are secure every time you leave the house, and that any alarm or lock systems you have installed are activated and working properly when you aren’t at home.
 If a burglar can gain unforced entry to your property, your policy could be invalidated.